 Lois Lane interviews Superman | Superman (1978), Flashback FM

-As Lane relaxes and goes full on work mode in her interview with him, we can relax (and understand her) too.
+As Lane relaxes and goes full-on work mode in her interview with him, we can relax (and understand her) too.
 But the obvious romantic chemistry is there for both of them.
-And its kinda as awkward for her as it is amusing to him.
+And it’s kinda as awkward for her as it is amusing to him.
 As its more than plain to see just how much she likes him.
-And its a lovely credible performance from Kidder showing these emotions so genuinely in this short scene.
-And by the end, you can feel that Lois is more that besotted.
+There is a lovely credible performance from Kidder showing these emotions so genuinely in this short scene.
+By the end of this scene, you feel that Lois is more than that besotted.

-And of course after her flying experience with him to that John Williams, in one of those memorable romantic film moments.
-It shows how much she trusts in him as the fly over New York.
+And of course after her flying experience with him to that John Williams score, in one of those memorable romantic film moments.
+It shows how much she trusts in him as they fly over New York.
 She is so at ease with him that she feels he is reading her mind.
 And this lovely scene

 O Canada Blogathon 2020, No 5

-For Speakeasy and Silver Screenings‘ O Canada Blogathon I’m adding this tribute to Margot Kidder in Superman (1978).
-Other reviews with this cast include Christopher Reeve in Deathtrap and Somewhere in Time.
-Larry Hagman in Dallas, McMillan and More.
+For Speakeasy and Silver Screenings‘ O Canada Blogathon I’m adding this tribute to Margot Kidder in Superman.
+Other reviews with this cast include Christopher Reeve stars in Deathtrap and Somewhere in Time.
+Larry Hagman stars in Dallas, McMillan and Many More.
 Gene Hackman in Misunderstood and Bonnie and Clyde.
-He also stars in The Poseidon Adventure and in a list of reviews of my favourite of his movies HERE.
-Valerie Perrine in Water and Ned Beatty in Network.
+He also stars in The Poseidon Adventure and in a list of reviews of his movies HERE.
+Valerie Perrine stars in Water and Ned Beatty in The Fourth Protocol and Network.
+Ned Beatty is remembered here in Hopscotch.
 Susannah York stars in X, Y and Zee (Zee and co).